-Now combine a 4K or 8K resolution with a 65-inch or an 85-inch TV together and you get a mind blowing experience.
-The fact that you get the life-like images of objects on your flat screen TV is one of the reasons why giant TVs are incredibly popular among people.
+Now combine a 4K or 8K resolution with a 65-inch or an 85-inch TV together and you get a mind-blowing experience.
+The fact that you get life-like images of objects on your flat-screen TV is one of the reasons why giant TVs are incredibly popular among people.

 The distance to have an immersive experience when watching an 85-inch 4K TV is about 11-feet away from the screen but in tiny apartments, you might not have this luxury of gaps between your sofa and the TV set and that might affect how you’ll consume contents being displayed on the screen.